YoelMonsalve/LinkedIn/articles/1/kill-command_EN.md

 background | put the process in paused state foreground | awake the process and enable it for interacting with keyboard

-We can move a process to the background (pausing) or foreground (resuming) by using, respectively, the commands `fg` and `bg`.
+We can move a process to the background (pausing) or to the foreground (resuming) by using, respectively, the commands `fg` and `bg`.
 Example

 ```bash
 fg %1    .... puts the job ID=1 into background state (stop)
 bg %1    .... puts the job ID=1 into foreground state (resume)
 ```

-You can switch a process back and forth between background and foreground as many times as you want, while the process is still alive and being owned by that terminal.
+You can switch a process back and forth between the background and foreground as many times as you want, while the process is still alive and being owned by that terminal.